thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 ## TODO
 *More or less by order of urgency*
 * warn LW
-* use ankipandas to fetch the complete deck, use TFIDF.fit() on it, then only use .transform() instead of .fit_transform() on only the due and rated cards.
-Related to https://github.com/klieret/AnkiPandas/issues/103#issuecomment-1062045744

 * relative overdueness v2 : either square or take square root of interval, or something like that
 * create a gui : mainly by clicking on the gear of deck settings : AnnA > run AnnA with preset > each preset / run all active presets / About / configuration > acronym editor | field mappings | presets